Mary Treen

-Mary Treen (born Mary Louise Summers, March 27, 1907 – July 20, 1989) was an American film and television actress.
-A minor actress for much of her career, she managed to secure a plain, unassuming niche for herself in dozens of movies and television shows during the Hollywood of the 1940s, 1950s and 1960s in a career spanning more than 40 years.
+Mary Treen (born Mary Louise Summers; March 27, 1907 – July 20, 1989) was an American film and television actress.
+A minor actress for much of her career, she managed to secure a plain, unassuming niche for herself in dozens of movies and television shows in a Hollywood career spanning five decades, from 1930 to 1981.

 Early years

-Treen was born in St. Louis, Missouri, the daughter of attorney Don C. Summers and actress Helene Sullivan Summers.
+Treen was the daughter of attorney Don C. Summers and actress Helene Sullivan Summers.
 In 1908, when she was 11 months old, her mother sued her father for divorce on the grounds that he failed to provide for her.
 Her father died while she was an infant.
 She was reared in California by her mother and stepfather, a physician.
-She attended the Westlake School for Girls and a convent where she tried out successfully in school plays.
+She attended Westlake School for Girls and, later, a convent school where she tried out successfully in school plays.
 She was a Roman Catholic.

 Career

 During her career, Treen was seen in over 40 films.
 Among her film roles were Tilly, the secretary of the Building and Loan, in Frank Capra's It's a Wonderful Life (1946) starring James Stewart, and the role of Pat in the drama Kitty Foyle (1940) starring Ginger Rogers.

 In the 1954–1955 season, Treen appeared in 38 episodes as Emily Dodger on the CBS situation comedy Willy.

 Her longest-running role was as Hilda, the maid and baby nurse in 64 episodes of the NBC and CBS sitcom The Joey Bishop Show from 1962 to 1965.

-Treen was a Republican who supported the campaign of Dwight Eisenhower during the 1952 presidential election.

 Death

 Treen died of cancer at her home in Newport Beach, California, on July 20, 1989, at age 82.
-Her only survivors were distant cousins.
-One of her cousins was actor Mort Mills, who also had a prolific niche cinema and television career of similar durability.
+Her only survivors were cousins, including actor Mort Mills.